-A: During September.
-The full results are posted on the website and social media .
+media .
 The shortlists and novel long list and Judges’ Report with a list of the winners are available as downloads.
 All winning and shortlisted poetry, short story and flash fiction writers will be contacted during September.

 Q: How do I get an entry form?

-A: Download and print it from our website or email [email protected] to get one posted.
+A: Download and print it from our website or email [email protected] to get one emailed or posted.

-Q: What happens if I send my postal entry close to the deadline? # CLEAN COPY
+Q: What happens if I send my postal entry close to the deadline?